xp-bar/vim-php-folding/README.md

 #### Options
-you can also add the following options to your `.vimrc` to configure the way your fold behave:
+you can also add the following options to your `.vimrc` to configure the way your folds behave:
 ```
 " 1 = true, 0 = false